yigitaksoy/Wonderdam/README.md

 - Underneath the title post information such as Author, Post Date, Category, and Address information is presented to the users.
 For post authors and admin an Edit and Delete button is presented allowing author or Admin user to easily manage the post.
 - Underneath the info tags Post image is shown to the user.
 - Underneath the post image, post content is presented.
-- Underneath the post content a link for the place's that opens the website in a new tab is presented for users to get more information about the place.
+- Underneath the post content, a link for the place's website is present, which opens the website in a new tab for users to get more information about the place.

 **Contact Page**
 - Allowed for all visitors and users of the blog.